julelang/manual/src/concurrency/concurrency-model.md

 ## References

 You cannot use any function that has reference parameters for concurrency.
 At least with Safe Jule.
-Because the scopes of the references must be traceable by compiler, a kind of safety obsession of compiler.
+Because the scopes of the references must be traceable by the compiler, a kind of safety obsession with the compiler.
 Coroutine calls break this.
 During concurrency, your reference may fall into a dangling position, which can be a serious problem.
 To avoid this, Safe Jule does not allow this, but if you are aware of what you are doing, Unsafe Jule will allow you to use a function with reference parameters for concurrency.

 For example:
 ```jule